|

 Located directly on the bay!
 A great location to enjoy the Sea of Cortez and the La Paz Bay, without heading all the way into town.

-La Paz is a big fishing and boating town.
-The waters off La Paz are full of fish and the further south and east one goes the more the fishing improves.
-Many Baja travelers enjoy boating out to the local islands for a day or two, they're just a short distance from town.
+two, they're just a short distance from town.
 There are three good marinas, offering all of the necessary boating services. (see 'MARINAS' under our TRANSPORTATION section).
-Pangas can also be rented on the beach in downtown La Paz, or further north at Pichilingue Beach.
+Pangas can also be rented on the beach in

+Drop by BAJA FISHING for fishing info in other parts of Baja!.
 BAJA DIRECTIONS offers the best fishing charts for your pesos...check out their web site!

 Curious about fishing south of La Paz down at the Cape?
 Check out our CABO FISHING section.